William Street, Brisbane

-William Street is a small, relatively quiet road in the uptown part of the Brisbane central business district.
+William Street is a short, relatively quiet road on the western side of the Brisbane central business district.
 The street is historically significant to the city's early development as a penal colony.
 The first convict buildings were built along William Street in 1825.

 Geography

 The street's northern end starts at the intersection of Queen Street and the Victoria Bridge.

 Parallel to this road on the western side is the Riverside Expressway and to the east is George Street.

 Major intersections with William Street are (from north-west to south-east):